nodeloophole/nodeloophole.github.io/content.md

 ## The basics

-note: this is obvious, so i'm not going to dwell on the basics.
-These are the must-have skills for a someone to contribute to your team .

 ---
 ##### The Basics
 ## Direct Skills
-Drupal, PHP, CSS, JS, Symfony
+Drupal, PHP, CSS, JS, Symfony, Git

+note:
+These are pretty straight-forward.
+These are any key skills that are required for the job.

 ---
 ##### The Basics

 ## Related Skills
-Frameworks, DevOps, Git, etc.
+Frameworks, DevOps/server management, Search, etc.

+note:
+Anything not directly required, but helpful or nice-to-have skills.

 ---
 ## Soft Skills

+note:
-note: These skills are sometimes overlooked or seen as not required.
+Soft skills are those which aren't objectively measured.
+These skills are sometimes overlooked or seen as not required.
 I say that these are sometimes just as important as the basic skills.
 These skills help make sure your team is working at peak efficiency.

 ---